Adding a quality leather sofa or set to your living room?

 Most people can just add the couch to their usual vacuuming and dusting routine.

-One of the biggest differences between leather and other upholstery materials maintenance-wise is need to condition it.
+One of the biggest materials maintenance-wise is needing to condition it.

 However, new owners shouldn’t see this as a drawback.
 Leather is made from animal hide.
-So in order to retain all of its most desirable properties, it needs to be taken care of.
+So, to retain all of its most desirable properties, it needs to be taken care of.

 Just like your skin, it needs to be moisturized and protected.

 When leather leaves the factory, it typically has about a 25% moisture content.
 Over time, that moisture evaporates away.
 Leather conditioners are used to replenish it.

 When you first bring leather furniture home, you shouldn’t need to worry about it.
 From there, if you live in a dry climate, leather conditioners are recommended as needed.